con/nwb2bids/docs/conversion_gallery.rst

    :language: text

 You may notice many differences between the classic NWB electrode fields and the ``channels.tsv`` file.
-In particular, a number of these values are not specifies in the NWB ``electrodes`` table, but are instead set on any data-containing ``ElectricalSeries`` objects that link to those electrodes.
+In particular, a number of these values are not specified in the NWB ``electrodes`` table, but are instead set on any data-containing ``ElectricalSeries`` objects that link to those electrodes.
 In these cases, **nwb2bids** will attempt to find and extract the relevant values.